DLM-IBM/glossary/index.md

 ### Internet of Things (IoT)
 {: #x6714341}

-The network of interconnected objects that simulate an "internet" of connectable devices.
+The global network of endpoints that can capture or generate data.
+For example, a smartphone, smart watch and back-end server might all communicate with each other, sending data back and forth, or even to additional devices within the network.

 ### invoke
 {: #x2057232}